Shades of black: Cool black

 Cool black is a dark shade of blue.
-It is one of Pantone colors.
+It is one of the Pantone colors.

 Ebony

 The color ebony is a representation of the color of the wood ebony, a tropical hardwood widely used to make fine furniture, notably for French kings.

 The first use of ebony as a color name in English was in 1590.

 Davy's grey

 Davy's gray is a dark gray color, made from powdered slate, iron oxide and carbon black named for Henry Davy.

-The first recorded use of Davy’s gray as a color name in English was in the 19th century (precise date uncertain).
+The first recorded use of Davy's gray as a color name in English was in the 19th century (precise date uncertain).

 Charcoal

 Charcoal is a color that is a representation of the dark gray color of burned wood.

 The first recorded use of charcoal as a color name in English was in 1606.

 Outer Space

-The color Outer Space is a metaphorical representation of the color of outer space.

 The color Outer Space was formulated by Crayola in 1998.
+The color was named after the sky in outer space.